Mint Coin Guide

 My shipment was delivered to you today, when will you pay me?

 Shipments are checked in every business day for 1-2 weeks after a sale.
-If you did not timely ship your item it might take longer as, once coins stop arriving every day, they are checked in less frequently.
+If you did not timely ship your item it might take longer as, once coins stop arriving every day, they are checked in less frequently (about once a week).

 I committed my coin to you and now the price you’re paying other people has gone up.
 Can I get the new rate on my commitment?